Republicans’ narrow win for Kansas seat emboldens Democrats

 “Republicans in the era of Trump have a problem even with Trump voters in the suburbs,” said Jesse Ferguson, a former strategist for the Democratic Congressional Campaign Committee.
 “That doesn’t predict or guarantee victory for Democrats in 2018 but it’s a road map.”

-Associated Press writers John Hannah in Topeka, Kansas, and Bill Barrow in Atlanta contributed
+Associated Press writers John Hanna in Topeka, Kansas, and Bill Barrow in Atlanta contributed

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.